DveloperY0115/Librarian/README.md

 # Alexandria

-Alexandria is a Web Search Engine developed in educational purpose.
+Alexandria is a Web Search Engine developed to serve educational purpose.